-To be promoted from one grade level to the next in grades 5-8, a student must have an overall grade of 70.
-The student must also have a grade average of 70 in at least three of the following four subject areas: language arts, math, science, and/or social studies.
+To be promoted from one grade level to the next in grades 5-8, a student cannot fail more than 1 subject for the year.
 Students must also have attended school 90% of the days the course is offered in order to receive a passing grade.
 See the section on attendance for more information.
-Please see School Calendar for dates.
-Report cards are issued after each six weeks grading cycle so parents can monitor their student's performance throughout the school year.
+Please see the School Calendar for dates.
+Report cards are issued after each nine weeks grading cycle so parents can monitor their student's performance throughout the school year.